• 0Shopping Cart

 Microsoft Internet Explorer Daily/Weekly INDEX.DAT Files

-Digital Forensics, Digital Foresnsic Software, Forensic Analysis, NetAnalysis®, Web Browser Forensics
+Digital Forensic Software, Digital Forensics, Forensic Analysis, NetAnalysis®, Web Browser Forensics

 Introduction Microsoft Internet Explorer maintains a number of INDEX.DAT files to record visits to web sites as well as to maintain cache and cookie data.
 In this article, we will look at the Daily and Weekly files.
 Daily INDEX.DAT Entries The Daily INDEX.DAT file maintains a Daily record of visited pages.
 This INDEX.DAT file has an unusual HOST record […]